Analysis | Another Jan. 6 conspiracy theory suffers a reality-inflicted blow

 There have been repeated “investigations” into Epps’s purported government links over the months, all of which start from the point of assuming that he is what the conspiracy theorists are looking for and then cobbling together evidence to support that view.
 This is known as confirmation bias.
 The suspicious things about Epps are suspicious largely because they are the things that have been pulled into the conspiracy theory.
 A group of people convinced without evidence that the 2020 election was stolen then deciding that some guy was a federal agent is not robust evidence for that being true.

-Tucker Carlson deserves special mention here.
-He’s regularly amplified claims about Epps, with Epps being mentioned on his show Oct.
+Carlson deserves special mention here.
+He’s regularly amplified claims about Epps, with Epps being mentioned on his show on Oct.
 25, Nov.
 1, Dec.
 14, Dec.
 28, Jan.
 5 and Jan.
 6. Epps played a central role in Carlson’s fringey “documentary” that attempted to blame federal agents for the Capitol riot, elevating claims by Darren Beattie, a far-right conservative media figure fired from the Trump administration for having attended a white nationalist conference.
 As Carlson’s former colleague Jon Ward wrote in his evisceration of Carlson’s documentary, a similarly accused individual identified by Beattie was later arrested.
 Beattie also at one point appeared on Carlson’s show to accuse other unnamed individuals of being federal agents; one was quickly revealed as an arrestee’s wife.

 The point here isn’t that Epps was an agent provocateur.
 It was that, in their hunt for an agent provocateur — and, by extension, in their hunt to shift blame for the riot away from the pro-Trump right — Epps was good enough.
 Now that the argument that he’s evaded scrutiny has been undercut, we can expect one of two responses.
 Either that Epps was lying to the committee, perhaps with a wink, or that some other random person was the real federal agent.